Pet Custody in Divorce: The Creation of the Pet Nup

 The central core of this agreement is that anything that is done must be “pet centric”.
 This phrase invented by Lloyd Platt & Co. has been lifted from children’s legislation.
 It means that the welfare of the pet must be central to everything that is carried out.

-In the same way as adults can enter into contractual agreements for rentals, purchases and numerous contractual obligations, there is no reason why in relation to pets they should not do likewise.
+In the same way as adults can enter into contractual agreements for rentals, purchases and numerous contractual obligations, there is no reason why in relation to the custody of pets they should not do likewise.

 The agreement sets out clearly what the current legal position is and the hope of what the document will achieve.
 There are bound to be some lawyers who will try to find some loopholes particularly in relation to any financial obligation and no doubt there will be some tweaking or amendment to the document in due course as views towards this document grow in number.